 There are a number of common health issues associated with older age and therefore require elderly care.
 These typically can include:

-Questions that may need to be addressed might include:
+Questions that may need to be addressed when caring for the elderly might include:

 The GP should be a first port of call if you are concerned about an elderly person’s health and ability to cope at home.
 The GP will run tests if necessary and will do two main things: